MicrosoftDocs/learn/learn-pr/azure/share-bicep-modules-using-private-registries/includes/1-introduction.md

 - Bicep, including how to use modules and parameters, and how to deploy Bicep files to Azure.
 - Azure, including the Azure portal, subscriptions, resource groups, and resources.

-To work through the exercises, you'll also need the following installed locally:
+To work through the exercises, you also need the following items installed locally:

 - [Visual Studio Code](https://code.visualstudio.com?azure-portal=true).
 - The [Bicep extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep&azure-portal=true).